zerotier/docs/docs/central/sso.md

 ## Role Based Network Access

 Configuring Role Based Access controls is different across all of the different OIDC providers available.
 We'll give examples for many of the large ones.
-The one commonality between all of them is the name of the field the rolls must be mapped to:
+The one commonality between all of them is the name of the field the roles must be mapped to:

 `my.zerotier.com/roles`